 April 12 has been a very eventful date in National Hockey League history.
 The greatest player in the game was one of many future Hall of Famers who made his mark on this date.
 A second-generation Hall of Famer had a huge day and plenty of Stanley Cup Playoff history was made.
 Let’s begin our daily trip back in time to relive the best moments from this date.

 All the Assists for Wayne Gretzky

 Exactly 365 days later, Gretzky once again scored a goal and added four helpers in an Oilers’ playoff win.
 This time he did it against the Winnipeg Jets to knock them out of the postseason.
-The Oilers went to win their fourth Stanley Cup in five years, the final one of Gretzky’s career.
+The Oilers went on to win their fourth Stanley Cup in five years, the final one of Gretzky’s career.

 On April 12, 1991, now with the Kings, Gretzky didn’t get the goal, but he picks up another four assists in a 7-4 win over the Vancouver Canucks.
 The Great One became the first player to rack up 200 playoff assists.
 He retired with 260 and is still the only player to have at least 200 postseason assists.

 A Hull of a Day for Brett